Urilem/Infopolis/README.md

 # The frontend is made using pure HTML and CSS.
 # The backend is made using PHP, MySQL and JavaScript.

+# Anyone can use this code providing the corresponding credits.